How to see the Aurora Borealis on a budget

 There are 2 main, comfortable options to arrive in Abisko and depending on when you buy the tickets, either one can be cheaper:

-- Direct night train from Stockholm, but it takes about 17h;
+• Direct night train from Stockholm, but it takes about 17 hours;

-- Plane from Stockholm to Kiruna, then either a taxi, a private transfer, bus, train, or rented car to Abisko.
+• Plane from Stockholm to Kiruna, then either a taxi, a private transfer, bus, train, or rented car to Abisko.
 Depending on when your plane lands, you will need to spend a night in Kiruna if you want to take the cheaper option which is the train or the bus.

 We opted for the train because I have a love-hate relationship with planes and I was afraid that we might experience strong turbulence when we would land at the North Pole.

-Besides, neither I nor my boyfriend had a driving license at the time and the taxis were pretty expensive (the plane was landing late in the afternoon and there were no more buses).
+Besides, neither I nor my boyfriend had a driving license at the time and taxis were pretty expensive (the plane was landing late in the afternoon and there were no more buses).
 We also didn’t feel like spending a night in Kiruna.

-A friend of mine arrived by plane one day after, and even though the landing was a bit bumpy she actually loved it.
+I will mention that a friend of mine arrived by plane one day after, and even though the landing was a bit bumpy she actually loved it.

-I found the train ride comfortable and enjoyable (spoiler alert: trains are my favorite way of transportation).
-I spent half of the night watching the scenery pass by and trying to catch a glimpse of the Northern Lights (I actually succeeded, even though it was a pretty weak display).
+I spent half of the night watching the scenery pass by and trying to catch a glimpse of the Northern Lights (and I succeeded, even though it was a pretty weak display).

-We paid 4 314 SEK (approx. 423€ or 500$) for a 3-beds couchette for 2 people (Stockholm- Abisko – Stockholm).
+We paid 4 314 SEK (approx. 423€ or 500$) for a 3-bed couchette for 2 people (Stockholm- Abisko – Stockholm).
 The best and cheapest time to buy is about 4 months in advance when they put the tickets on sale.
 Since there is a limited number of low-priced tickets, they tend to sell out fast.

 If you want to take the train and have accommodation booked in the village, make sure to choose Abisko Ostra as the destination and not STF Abisko Turiststation, which is the station for Abisko National Park.

-Aurora forcast
+Aurora forecast

 There are several sites and apps that you can use for Aurora forecasts.
 I chose SoftServeNews website.
 I found it very accurate and I opted to get personal alerts for the mere price of a few dollars.
 They still offer this option: a month of Aurora Alerts costs 3.10$.